Meat ant: Predators

 Despite their dominance among ants, a number of animals are known to prey on meat ants.
-The short-beaked echidna (Tachyglossus aculeatus) is a prominent predator of the meat ant, mostly due to the high fat levels (up to 47%) in virgin queens.
-These queens can almost contain 47% fat, and when no queens are available after an attack, an echidna may stop attacking the nest.
+The short-beaked echidna (Tachyglossus aculeatus) is a prominent predator of the meat ant, mostly due to the high fat levels in virgin queens: These queens can contain almost 47% fat, and when no queens are available after an attack, an echidna may stop attacking the nest.
 However, these ants are normally consumed either in low numbers or avoided entirely.
 Attacking echidnas burrow down into the hole they have made and consume them while handling the bites from the ants, as they frequently scratch themselves on the head and chest.
 The echidna does not consume meat ants throughout the whole year; instead, echidnas only attack meat ant nests from August to October, which is when nuptial flight (meaning that virgin queens and males emerge to mate) occurs.
 This time period makes it much easier for echidnas to prey on the winged females since they are directly above on the nest.
 Despite attacks, colony growth is not affected by echidnas.

 Several birds prey on meat ants.
 The masked woodswallow (A. personatus) and the white-browed woodswallow (Artamus superciliosus) will gather around meat ant nests and swoop at them, catching several ants before eating them.
 Pieces of meat ants have been found in the faeces of the red-capped robin (Petroica goodenovii), rufous whistler (Pachycephala rufiventris), hooded robin (Melanodryas cucullata) and the red-browed treecreeper (Climacteris erythrops).
 Meat ants that forage on Ventilago viminalis trees are often eaten by the apostlebird.
 Some large ground-feeding birds, such as currawongs, magpies and ravens dig out newly established colonies after a queen has found a suitable spot to nest.
 Small domes of excavated soil are present at such spots, revealing the queens' presence to these birds.
 As a result, many queens are consumed by birds, leaving many abandoned nest chambers.